mbukatov/tendrl-wiki/Tendrl-release-latest.md

     systemctl start tendrl-notifier

     ```

+25. Enable and start httpd

+    ```
+    systemctl enable httpd
+    systemctl start httpd
+    ```

-25. Open the following URL in the browser
+26. Open the following URL in the browser

     ```
     http://<FQDN of the server>